-Our technique for saving this flavorful part of this dish is to add a bit of olive oil and broiling the chicken hindquarters skin side up for a few minutes after it is done braising.
+To save this flavorful part of this dish, we add a bit of olive oil and broil the chicken hindquarters skin side up for a few minutes after braising.
 We then reduce the liquid a bit more to make the sauce slightly thicker to serve over the chicken.
 The skin is now perfect for eating with that crispy texture everyone craves!

 What type of mushrooms are best for Coq au Vin?